How long does morphine stay in the blood, urine, hair, or sweat?

 How long does morphine stay in hair?

-Morphine stays in hair for weeks or months after use.
+Morphine stays in hair and can be detected on hair follicle drug tests for weeks or months after use.
 A single strand of human hair can provide information about the drug-use history going back as far as 90 days, but does not provide any evidence on current impairment.

 How long does morphine stay in urine?